JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 ### 5. When and why did you use wireshark?
 * Wireshark is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education.
 * Wireshark can peer inside the network and examine the details of traffic at a variety of levels, ranging from connection-level information to the bits comprising a single packet.
 This flexibility and depth of inspection allows the valuable tool to analyze security events and troubleshoot network security device issues.
+* Wireshark captures each packet sent to or from your system.

 ### 6. How to Troubleshoot a Network
 <details>